| Written by Mark Buzinkay

 CONSEQUENCES OF FULL AUTOMATION

 Automation is, in essence, the removal of the need for human labour in manual processes.
 Processes that a group of workers has completed can now be operated with only one man in a control tower.
-Minimising errors, increasing efficiency and reducing costs are the driving motives to invest in automation.
+Minimising errors, increasing efficiency, and reducing costs are the driving motives for investing in automation.
 The elimination of human labour reduces operational costs (wages) and increases efficiency.
-In addition, automated processes are faster and more predictable and come with an increase in safety: fewer workers and fewer injuries.
+In addition, automated processes are faster and more predictable and increase safety: fewer workers and fewer injuries.

 Despite the data of UNCTAD's report and the investments of an estimated 15 billion US$ in container terminal automation (additional to another 10 billion US$ expected in the next five years), automation is still slowly developing.